raynergoh/BeatTheMarket/docs/architecture.md

 **Location**: `src/core/utils/portfolio-merger.ts`

-Combines multiple `UnifiedPortfolio` objects (e.g., from multiple accounts) into one, with FX conversion.
+Combines multiple `UnifiedPortfolio` objects (e.g., from multiple accounts or time periods) into one, with FX conversion and deterministic grouping.

 ```mermaid
 flowchart TD